awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

 ## How to Customize the AWS ParallelCluster AMI<a name="how-to-customize-the-aws-parallelcluster-ami"></a>

 There are three ways to use a custom AWS ParallelCluster AMI\.
-Two of these three methods require you to build a new AMI that is available under your AWS account\.
+Two of these three methods require you to build a new AMI that's available under your AWS account\.
 The third method \(Use a Custom AMI at Runtime\) doesn't require that you build anything in advance\.
 Choose the method that best fits your needs\.

 **Topics**
 + [Modify an AWS ParallelCluster AMI](#modify-an-aws-parallelcluster-ami)